Crunchyroll EMEA

 Crunchyroll EMEA, formerly known as Viz Media Europe, is a European anime distributor.
 Established as Viz Media Europe, it was Viz Media's European sister company until 2019.
 It holds partnerships with TV channels, DVD distributors, and manga publishers.
 The company was once headquartered in Amsterdam, before the company opened its current Paris operations on January 15, 2007.
 The division is made up of three subsidiaries, Crunchyroll SAS based in Paris, France, Crunchyroll SA based in Lausanne, Switzerland, and Crunchyroll GmbH based in Berlin, Germany.
-Crunchyroll EMEA is run by Sony through Crunchyroll, LLC, a joint venture between Sony Pictures Entertainment and Sony Music Entertainment Japan's Aniplex, with Shogakukan, Shueisha and Shogakukan-Shueisha Productions (ShoPro) retaining full ownership of the former Viz Media Europe's Publishing/Licensing Business for manga publishing in the region.
+Crunchyroll EMEA is run by Sony through Crunchyroll, LLC, a joint venture between Sony Pictures and Aniplex, with Shogakukan, Shueisha and Shogakukan-Shueisha Productions (ShoPro) retaining full ownership of the former Viz Media Europe's Publishing/Licensing Business for manga publishing in the region.

 On January 27, 2020, Viz Media Europe changed its corporate name to Crunchyroll EMEA, announcing the change publicly on April 2, 2020, with all of Viz Media's former brands being rebranded under the Crunchyroll branding.

-On July 16, 2025, HarperCollins announced that it has acquired the French and German Crunchyroll manga publishing business, with the acquisition expected to close by the end of the second half of the year.
+On July 16, 2025, HarperCollins announced that it has acquired the French and German Crunchyroll manga publishing business, with the acquisition being closed on September 30, 2025.